-This paper critically reviews the history of programming languages for music by referring discussions from sound studies, aiming to describe this history decoupled from computer music as a genre/community.
-The paper focuses on the universalism around Pulse-Code Modulation (PCM) and Unit Generator concept established by MUSIC-N family, which actually made lineage of role between composer and scientists which tends to turn composers into consumers.
-The paper concludes that programming languages for music developed after the 2000s function as a means of presenting alternatives to the often-invisible technological infrastructures surrounding music, such as formats and protocols, rather than solely aiming to create novel musical styles.
+This paper critically reviews the history of programming languages for music by referring discussions from sound studies, aiming to describe this history decoupled from computer music as a form/community.
+This paper focuses on critiquing the discourse of Post-Acousmatic, which inclusively addresses recent trends in computer music.
+The universalism associated with pulse-code modulation (PCM), which is basic assumption of today's sound programming, has functioned as a discourse that shapes musicians' expectations historically, despite the fact that its expressive range has several limits.
+Also, this paper points out that the MUSIC-N family, which formed the foundation of PCM-based sound synthesis, is contextualized not as programming languages in terms of their syntactic or semantic properties, but as a lineage of workflows for generating sound on computers, and these systems have evolved into black boxes that minimize the need for users to understand their internal structures over time.
+The paper concludes that programming languages for music developed since the 2000s function as a means of presenting alternatives to the often-invisible technological infrastructures surrounding music, such as formats and protocols, rather than solely aiming to create novel musical styles.
+This conclusion paves the way for future discussions in this research area.